epiclabs-io/kafka-node/README.md

 * `connectionString`: Zookeeper connection string, default `localhost:2181/`
 * `clientId`: This is a user-supplied identifier for the client application, default `kafka-node-client`
 * `zkOptions`: **Object**, Zookeeper options, see [node-zookeeper-client](https://github.com/alexguan/node-zookeeper-client#client-createclientconnectionstring-options)
+    * As a workaround, if you add **preferredListenerName** as an option in zkOptions, that listener will be used.
+This option only works with connectionString when using zookeeper.
 * `noAckBatchOptions`: **Object**, when requireAcks is disabled on Producer side we can define the batch properties, 'noAckBatchSize' in bytes and 'noAckBatchAge' in milliseconds.
 The default value is `{ noAckBatchSize: null, noAckBatchAge: null }` and it acts as if there was no batch
 * `sslOptions`: **Object**, options to be passed to the tls broker sockets, ex. { rejectUnauthorized: false } (Kafka +0.9)